 Who first introduced Manolo Blahnik to Americans: Vogue, or a canny buyer at Bendel’s?
 Where under one roof can shoppers find Chanel, Yves Saint Laurent, Prada, and Hermès?
 Here are the great retail palaces—from Harrods to Barneys to Galeries Lafayette—where shoppers spend their day in opulent settings, drifting from cosmetics to shoes, stopping for lunch, the hairdresser, and endless temptations along the way.
 With photographs and ephemera from all over the world, this lavish book goes beyond in-store extravaganzas to the history of these consumer institutions, the personalities behind them, their vast range of goods, unique architecture, advertising, and associated sociological trends.
 With perfumed air and chandeliers, department stores have lured millions for over a century with that enticing, dizzying sense that no matter how much you already have, there is always more.

 Upcoming Events for this Title

 Jan Whitaker is the author of Service and Style: How the American Department Store Fashioned the Middle Class and Tea at the Blue Lantern Inn: A Social History of the Tea Room Craze in America.
-An expert on retailing and restaurants, she received her M.A. in Sociology from Washington University in St. Louis.
-She lives in Northampton, Massachusetts.
+An expert on retailing and restaurants, she lives in Northampton, Massachusetts.